 Our graduates have found roles in education, the NHS, Further and Higher Education, Agencies in the voluntary sector and as independent practitioners.

-This course is closed for 2018.
-We are planning to review this programme for 2019.
+Applications for 2019 will be open soon.
 Please join our mailing list if you would like to be kept up to date.

 |Day and time||The programme will be taught from 10am–5pm, one day per week.